-The 'Master Blaster' ended his ODI century drought by slamming his first against Australia in his 78th match at the R Premadasa Stadium in Colombo.
-Tendulkar hit an impressive 110 runs as India thumped the Aussies by 31 runs in the third match of the Singer World Series trophy.
+The 'Master Blaster' ended his ODI century drought by slamming his first against Australia in his 78th match, where Tendulkar hit an impressive 110 runs.
+India thumped the Aussies by 31 runs in the third match of the Singer World Series trophy.

 Manoj Prabhakar starred for India with the ball as he ended the innings with figures of 3/34 while Rajesh Chauhan also scalped two wickets as Australia fell short by 31 runs.

-Sachin was awarded the man of the match for this maiden ODI century which played a more than a crucial role in helping India lift the title.
+Tendulkar was awarded the man of the match for this maiden ODI century which played a more than a crucial role in helping India lift the title.